-- 81. One way of promoting the NSS to eligible students is to communicate any prize draws on offer.
+- 82. This section outlines guidance for the use of prize draws in promoting the NSS.
+This applies to providers in England only3. - 83.
+For providers who opt to promote the NSS, one way is to communicate any prize draws on offer.
 When a provider makes their survey choices via the NSS Extranet (please see the NSS Set up Guide, available via the NSS Extranet), they can opt to include a prize draw to encourage student participation.
-Should the provider want to offer a prize draw, they should adhere to the following guidance.
-Any prize draws that run internally should follow the MRS Guidelines. - 82.
+Should the provider offer a prize draw, they should adhere to the following guidance.
+Any prize draws that run internally should follow the MRS Guidelines. - 84.
 In the online survey, students can enter the prize draw on offer by ticking the relevant box which appears on screen before the main NSS questions.
-Students do not need to complete the survey in order to enter the prize draw. - 83.
+Students do not need to complete the survey in order to enter the prize draw. - 85.
 After the prize draw closing date, Ipsos MORI will draw the required number of winners at random and notify the necessary NSS contacts at the provider.